 - 1. May be used in the wider medians (median width not a factor) - 2.
 Less "snow fence" effect than concrete barrier - 3.
 Lateral drainage can flow under - 4.
-Performs better than concrete barrier for high angle impacts - When placed along the top of a V-ditch, guardrail may be installed adjacent to a 1:6 backslope (Type TD) or 1:8 backslope (Type MGS-8D).
+Performs better than concrete barrier for high angle impacts

 - 1. Maintenance repair usually required after a hit - 2.
 Harder to install in rock - 3.
 No durable glare screen available for mounting on top